-TIP: SSRS can extract data from both the relational, and multidimensional data sources to generate report.
+In this article, we will show you the step-by-step approach to creating a new project in SSRS with an example.
+SSRS can extract data from both the relational and multidimensional data sources to generate a report.

-In this example we will show you, How to create a New SSRS Project in SQL Server Reporting Services 2014.
-To do so, First Double click on Business Intelligence Development Studio (shortly called as BIDS) and then select the File option from Menu item
+In this example, we will show you the steps involved in creating a New Project in SSRS.
+To do so, First Double click on Business Intelligence Development Studio (shortly called as BIDS).
+And then, select the File option from Menu item

-Once you click on the New Project… option, It will open New Project window to select the required project from available project templates
+Once you click on the New Project… option, It will open New Project window to choose the required project from available project templates

-From the above screenshot you can observe that we have three folders under the SSRS project
+From the above screenshot, you can observe that we have three folders under the newly created SSRS New project

-- Shared Data Source: If you want to share the same data source to multiple reports, report models and subscriptions then we have to create shared data source.
-Please refer SSRS Shared Data Source article to understand the Data Source configurations
+- Shared Data Source: If you want to share the same data source for multiple reports, report models, and subscriptions, then we have to create a shared data source.
+Please refer to the Shared Data Source article to understand the Data Source configurations.

-- Shared Dataset: If you want to share the same dataset to multiple reports then we have to create shared Dataset.
-Please refer Shared Dataset in SSRS article to understand the Dataset configurations.
+- Shared Dataset: If you want to share the same Dataset with multiple reports, then we have to create a shared Dataset.
+Please refer to the Shared Dataset article to know about Dataset configurations.

 - Report: This folder is used to create SSRS Reports.
-If you want to create Reports using Wizard then, Please refer SSRS Table Report Using Wizard article otherwise Please refer SSRS Table Report article
+If you want to create Reports using Wizard then, Please refer Table Report Using Wizard article.
+Otherwise, see the Table Report article